Title IX Policy and Grievance Procedure Checklist

 How can I get the 1P, 1P Model from ATIXA?

 Campuses can license it from ATIXA for a fee, can acquire a license by registering for an ATIXA 1P, 1P Training, or can contract for implementation consultation, which includes the model.
-New for 2016, this Model is now included in the Super and Full levels of membership.
+The most current version of the Model is included in the Super and Full levels of membership.
 Learn more about membership with ATIXA here.

 How long does a 1P, 1P license last?